TianaiQiu/GuideXP/README.md

 <br />
 <h2><a name = "Title3"> 3.
 Project Objectives </a></h2>

-1. Design a clean, user-friendly Admin panel for content creators to upload and manage contents easily.
+1. Design and deliver a clean, user-friendly Admin panel for content creators to upload and manage contents easily.
 2. Enable content creators to have their own account for content management.